Above all else, the safety and wellbeing of our employees, partners and people who visit CentrePort is our top priority.

 He is also on the Board of Governors for Kings College in Auckland a director of the C.Alma Baker Trust (NZ) Ltd and a number of privately owned companies.

 Lachie is a graduate of the University of Auckland and his commercial and governance experience has been in the agriculture, logistics and education sectors.

-She is also Chair of Kordia, and an Independent Director of Rangatira Investments, Payments NZ, Ngai Tahu Holdings Corporation and Livestock Improvement Corporation.
+Sophie is the Chair of Kordia, and is an Independent Director of Rangatira Investments, Payments NZ, nib NZ Ltd., nib NZ Insurance Ltd., and the Livestock Improvement Corporation.

 Martin Lewington has over 30 years' experience in corporate advisory consulting.
 As CEO of Mercer since 2009, he is responsible for Mercer's Wealth, Health Benefits and Workforce Solutions businesses, having previously held senior roles with Mercer in investment management and consulting.

 Prior to Mercer, Martin worked for a boutique investment bank, PricewaterhouseCoopers and EY.
 He also covered a range of consulting projects in New Zealand and the UK, including Treaty of Waitangi settlements, corporate finance projects, investment consulting, privatisations and financial planning.

 Martin holds a Master of Science from the London School of Economics and a Bachelor of Business Studies from Massey University.
 He is also a Chartered Member of the New Zealand Institute of Directors and member of Chartered Accountants Australia New Zealand.

 Warwick Tauwhare-George is Deputy Director General Māori at MPI and Director at Riverlock Holdings Group.